 - repeated miscarriages

-- neurological (nerve) problems such as ataxia (poor muscle co-ordination) and neuropathy (numbness and tingling in the hands and feet).
+- nerve problems such as poor muscle coordination (ataxia) and numbness or tingling in the hands and feet (neuropathy).

 What about children?

 In babies, symptoms may develop after weaning onto cereals which contain gluten.
 Other symptoms in young children can include:

 - muscle wasting in the arms and legs

 - failure to gain weight or lose weight after previously growing well.